 2. Asset purchase

-The process can be complex and time-intensive due to the additional effort needed in finding and transferring the specified assets only.
-Typically, the buyer will acquire a majority of the seller’s assets by offering cash payment or in exchange for its own shares and ignore all liabilities linked to the assets.
-However, buyers may end up losing important non-transferable assets like permits or licenses.
+The process can be complex and time-intensive due to the additional effort needed in finding and transferring only the specified assets.
+Typically, the buyer will acquire a majority of the seller’s assets for a cash payment or in exchange for its own shares and ignore all liabilities linked to the assets.
+However, buyers may end up losing important non-transferable assets such as permits or licenses.

-The sale method is not preferred by sellers since it may be faced with adverse tax consequences because of allocating the purchase price to the assets.
-After the sale, the selling entity will continue to exist legally, though in most cases it may end its operations as soon as the deal closes.
+The asset purchase method is not preferred by sellers, as they may be faced with adverse tax consequences because of allocating the purchase price to the assets.
+After the sale, the selling entity will continue to exist legally, though in many cases it ends its operations as soon as the deal closes.

 In a merger, two distinct companies come together to form a single combined legal entity, and the shareholders of the target company obtain cash, the stock of the buyer company, or a combination of both.
 Either the seller’s company or the buyer’s company is reconstituted, or a fresh entity is started.
 One main benefit of a merger is that it normally needs the approval of only a majority of the shareholders of the target company.

 A merger is an excellent choice if there are many stockholders in the target firm.
 The process is also relatively simple.
-All contracts, as well as liabilities, are passed into the new company; hence minimal negotiation about the terms is required.
-The disadvantage of the structure is that if a large enough block is formed, disapproving shareholders on whichever side are capable of thwarting the merger by deciding to vote against it.
+All contracts, as well as liabilities, are passed into the new company.
+Hence, minimal negotiation about the terms is required.
+The disadvantage of this acquisition structure is that if a large enough block is formed, disapproving shareholders are capable of thwarting the merger by deciding to vote against it.

 Even though each M&A deal is usually unique, they all consist of a single or combination of the three rudimentary acquisition structures: asset purchase, the merger of companies, or stock sale.
-Share transactions consist of purchasing the whole business entity, including future loans, liabilities, and receivables.
-A sold entity may continue to be a fully owned subsidiary of the company that acquired it or may be merged at the closing date.
+Stock sale transactions consist of purchasing the whole business entity, including future loans, liabilities, and receivables.
+A sold entity may continue as a fully owned subsidiary of the company that acquired it or it may be merged at the closing date.

-On the other hand, asset acquisitions usually comprise of buying the valuable assets only, while the selling company’s legal entity may be kept intact.
-Such assets may include any plants, property, physical inventory, brands, customer lists, trade/product names, trademarks, patents, and intangible products.
+Asset purchase acquisitions are usually comprised of buying the valuable assets only, while the selling company’s legal entity may be kept intact.
+Such assets may include plants, property, physical inventory, brands, customer lists, trade/product names, trademarks, patents, and intangible products.

-Each company that is considering selling or buying needs to understand the differences between the different types of applicable transactions.
+Each company that is considering selling or buying needs to understand the differences between the various types of acquisition transactions.
 Making a wrong choice may lead to tax disadvantages, difficulties in negotiations, and could even thwart the completion of the deal.

-Selecting an ideal acquisition structure is a complicated process because buyers and sellers usually involve contending tax, legal, and financial considerations.
-For instance, a buyer who prefers an asset purchase may need to offer a relatively high price or other concessions in order for a seller in favor of a stock deal to accept.
-The types of concessions that an entity may be willing to make will chiefly depend on its strategic objectives.
+Selecting an ideal acquisition structure is a complicated process because buyers and sellers usually have conflicting tax, legal, and financial considerations.
+For instance, a buyer who prefers an asset purchase may need to offer a relatively high price or other concessions in order for a seller in favor of a stock deal to accept the asset purchase format.
+The concessions that an entity is willing to make chiefly depend on its strategic objectives.

-For buyers who want to acquire the seller’s business, best employees, and reputation, the best option may be a straight merger, even though it may not be cheapest.
-A selling owner who wants to cash out swiftly will find an asset sale to be more attractive than a stock deal.
+For buyers who want to acquire the seller’s business, best employees, and reputation, the best option, although not necessarily the least expensive, may be a straight merger.
+A selling owner who wants to cash out swiftly will typically find an asset sale to be more attractive than a stock deal.